Japanese chili powder (shichimi togarashi)optional

 Cook 2 portions udon noodles according to the instructions on the packaging.
 Once cooked, drain the water, wash with boiling water and divide the noodles into serving bowls.

 Heat a pan on medium and once hot add 1 tsp beef suet (fat).
-Add the salted onion to the pan and fry until softened.
+Firmly squeeze the salted onions to remove excess moisture, then add them to the pan and fry until softened.

 After the onions have softened, add the beef and marinade, and fry everything together until the meat has cooked through.
 Once cooked, remove from the heat.